Anglo-French War (1778–1783): Caribbean, 1778–1779

 The British fleet was further reinforced in January 1779 by ten ships of the line under Admiral John Byron, who assumed command of the British Leeward Islands station.
 Throughout the first half of 1779 both fleets received further reinforcements, after which the French fleet was superior to that of the British.
-Furthermore, Byron departed St. Lucia on 6 June in order to provide escort services to British merchant ships gathering at St. Kitts for a convoy to Europe, leaving d'Estaing free to act.
-D'Estaing and de Bouillé, seized the opportunity to begin a series of operations against nearby British possessions.
+Furthermore, Byron departed St. Lucia on 6 June in order to provide escort services to British merchant ships gathering at St. Kitts for a convoy to Europe, leaving Estaing free to act.
+Estaing and de Bouillé, seized the opportunity to begin a series of operations against nearby British possessions.
 Their first target was the isle of Saint Vincent, south of St. Lucia.
-It fell on 18 June, and d'Estaing turned his attention to other islands.
+It fell on 18 June, and Estaing turned his attention to other islands.
 He had hoped to capture Barbados, a key British possession, but after making no progress against the prevailing easterly trade winds, he turned his attention instead to Grenada.
 The French fleet arrived off Grenada on 2 July, and stormed its main defences beginning late on 3 July.
 Terms of capitulation were agreed on the 4th.

-The first large expedition to the North was undertaken in 1779 by French Vice Admiral d'Estaing.
+The first large expedition to the North was undertaken in 1779 by Estaing.
 In the attempt to invade the British-occupied Savannah, the French brought 20 ships-of-the-line and 3,000 troops in transports to Georgia.
-Although Washington failed to cooperate with his allies, being fixated on attacking the British in New York City, D'Estaing landed the troops in aid to the Americans before he returned to France, as he had been ordered to do.
+Although Washington failed to cooperate with his allies, being fixated on attacking the British in New York City, Estaing landed the troops in aid to the Americans before he returned to France, as he had been ordered to do.
 On 9 October 1779, in concert with a contingent of the Continental Army, the French admiral initiated an assault on the besieged city.
-The well-fortified British army repulsed the invaders; d'Estaing was seriously wounded and had to sail for Europe.
+The well-fortified British army repulsed the invaders; Estaing was seriously wounded and had to sail for Europe.
 Despite a correct strategic concept, allied cooperation eluded successful operational implementation.